Reference Monitors for Animation, Colour Grading & Special Effects

 This often means different users viewing the same content on a variety of display types and viewing environments.
 This often leads to inconsistent results.

-As a standard, it is important that all colors, grayscales, and contrasts are displayed consistently on all the monitors used by the project team exactly how it is must look later for viewers.
+As a standard, it is important that all colours, grayscales, and contrasts are displayed consistently on all the monitors used by the project team exactly how it is must look later for viewers.

 Video editing monitors used in post-production should have a wide gamut and reproduce video standards such as Rec709, Rec2020, DCI, Rec2100, and of the new age HDR colour space that includes PQ and HLG gamma.
 A high contrast ratio and illustrated keys are important so you can work in the darkened studio.